 Q. What does Nicorandil do?

 Nicorandil, being a vasodilator drug, works by widening the blood vessels.
-This increases the supply of blood and oxygen to the heart, thus helping in reducing angina attacks.
+This increases the supply of blood and oxygen to the heart, thus helping to reduce angina attacks.
 It can also reduce the risk of further heart conditions.

 Q. Is Nicorandil a blood thinner?